petrizhang/peaze/README.md

 A lisp-like programming language running on JVM.

 ## About Peaze
 Peaze is a lisp-like programming language.
-It has extreme flexible syntax just like lisp and provides easy access to Java frameworks.
+It has extremely flexible syntax just like lisp and provides easy access to Java frameworks.

 The kernel features of Peaze include lexical scope, first-class procedures, proper treatment of tail calls, continuations, user-defined records, libraries, exceptions, and hygienic macro expansion.